terrybelinda/CMPE-256---Term-Project/README.md

 A Clustering-Based Approach for Collaborative Filtering Using an Enhanced Similarity Metric

+## Individual Contribution
-This work has been equally contributed by the four members in the team.
+This work has been equally contributed by the four members in the team. <br/>
-The Gaussian Mixture Model based clustering was done by Belinda and Varsha.
+The Gaussian Mixture Model based clustering was done by Belinda and Varsha. <br/>
-K-Means clustering part was done by Ashwini.
+K-Means clustering part was done by Ashwini.<br/>
-The combined traingle and Jaccard similarity calculation and model evaluation part was done by Monalisha.
+The combined traingle and Jaccard similarity calculation and model evaluation part was done by Monalisha.<br/>